 Description Update The Suffolk PCC should ensure that all lease agreements are approved and signed before the commencement of the lease to which they relate.
-Whilst progress has been made to ensure that formal lease agreements are in place, our sample testing identified one out of five lease agreements had not been finalised prior to commencement.
-We also have an outstanding query on one further lease agreement which appears to have expired.
+Whilst progress has been made to ensure that formal lease agreements are in place, our sample testing identified one lease agreement which had not been finalised prior to commencement and one lease where a disclosure has been made for MLP and future rent due where the lease term has expired and there is no current lease agreement in place.
 Therefore, this previous recommendation remains.